-"Welcome to Cookies Cream"
+"Welcome to Cookies Cream."

 We are seated at a table, the light is perfect, it lights only us.
-The room is noisy, cheerful, far from the hushed atmosphere of the star restaurants where I have already eaten.
-The waiters are also far from the standards of gastronomic restaurants of this standing: hyper pierced, hyper tattooed, but all of great professionalism.
+The room is animated, joyful, far from the hushed atmosphere of the Michelin-starred restaurants where I already ate.
+The waiters are also far from the standards of gastronomic restaurants of this standing: pierced, tattooed, but all of great professionalism.

 I write novels, short stories, travel the world, take pictures, get drunk and scatter.
 I studied journalism and worked as a freelancer in Brussels before moving to Lisbon and now to Berlin.